tshev/sgl/README.md

 10. Keep saying "unless your implementation of a concept have an external state / allocates memory / violates signal safety / has a syncronisation".
 11. Describe whether it uses and external state or depends on external values.
 12. Describe the preprocessor dependecies.
+13. Add perofrmance curves.
+14. Describe the algorithmic complexity as precisely as possible.

 ## Search Engine Design Doc